Helena van Essen

 Photo: Wikimedia Commons

-In 1915, allied forces land on the Gallipoli peninsula to conquer Constantinople, the capital of the Ottoman Empire, which fights on the German side during the war.
-The attempt fails, resulting in more than 250,000 casualties on each side.
-The campaign is the first major operation for the Australian and New Zealand Army Corps (ANZAC) sent to Europe because of the First World War.
-The monument is based on a true story: a Turkish soldier who brings an injured Australian officer safely behind the Australian lines.
+In 1915, Allied troops land on the Gallipoli peninsula to capture Constantinople, the capital of the Ottoman Empire, fighting on the German side in the war, from there.
+The attempt fails, resulting in more than 250,000 casualties, on each side.
+The campaign is the first major operation for the, because of World War I sent to Europe, Australian and New Zealand Army Corps (ANZAC).
+The memorial is based on a true story: a Turkish soldier bringing a wounded Australian officer safely behind Australian lines.

 Monument to the Greeks of Asia Minor, 1914-1922.
 Greece, Pella.
 Part Tower of Babel, Art installation © Helena van Essen